 There may also be concerns over the misuse and abuse of a power of attorney, fraudulent procurement of lifetime transfers of property, the breach of a close and confidential relationship by an attorney or other fiduciary, allegations of elder abuse or even allegations that a family member, friend or caretaker acted to wrongfully turn an elderly person against his or her loved ones that lead to litigation.

-If you need assistance with a probate, will or trust, contact the experienced Probate, Wills & Trust Attorneys at KALIS, KLEIMAN & WOLFE, P.A., the South Florida-based law firm today at (954) 791-0477.
+We serve clients throughout Florida including St. Lucie County, Martin County, Palm Beach County, Broward County and Miami-Dade-County.
+If you need assistance with a probate, will or trust matter, contact the experienced Probate, Wills & Trust Attorneys at KALIS, KLEIMAN & WOLFE, the South Florida-based law firm today at (954) 791-0477.